 We aimed to replicate the decision-making process that experimental chemists themselves would use when selecting precursors for material synthesis in our synthetic difficulty model.
-We chose a random forest (RF) classifier to model the data due to its practical utility, such as the fact that RF models are quick to train and produce good performance on small to medium datasets.
+For this task, we chose a random forest (RF) classifier to model the data due to its practical utility, such as the fact that RF models are quick to train and produce good performance on small to medium datasets.
 RF models are frequently used in chemistry problems to develop quantitative structure-property relationships for both classification and regression problems, and the models can offer some interpretability.
-44,45 We used the RandomForestClassifier Python class, as implemented in scikit-learn version 0.22.1, 46 to construct the model.
+We used the RandomForestClassifier Python class, as implemented in scikit-learn version 0.24.1, to construct the model.
 We chose "balanced" as the "class-weight" hyperparameter, which reduces the effect of class imbalance by weighing each data point inversely to the class frequency, increasing the importance of classes that appear fewer times in the training dataset.
-Default values were chosen for all other hyperparameters and 100 decision trees were used in the ensemble.
+Weighted RFs have shown to perform equally, and in some cases better, on imbalanced datasets than using sampling techniques such as Synthetic Minority Oversampling Technique to artificially generate minority class data.
+Hyperparameter optimisation was used to identify the best performing parameters for both the RF and fingerprinting algorithm used to create vector representations.
+We used a randomised grid-search to sample the parameter space, in which we identified best parameters for: the number of decision trees, the maximum tree depth, the minimum sample split, the minimum samples per leaf, the maximum number of leaf nodes, the maximum features used to identify the best split, and, finally, the maximum samples to draw from each estimator.
+Further implementation details and best performing parameters can be found in the ESI.